My Top 10 Books

 'No. But we had fun planning it.” - Jeannette Walls talking with her Dad

-2. The Death of Ivan Llynch by Leo Tolstoy - I read this novella in my mid-twenties because my dad kept recommending Tolstoy to me.
-This short read captures the concerns of a successful lawyer in his final moments.
-It made me contemplate what I wanted, and then convinced me that pursuing my unique interests would lead to a life of least regret.
-This lead to quitting my engineering job at 27 years old to sell beauty products.
+2. The Death of Ivan Ilynch by Leo Tolstoy - I read this novella in my mid-twenties because my dad kept recommending Tolstoy to me.
+This short read captures a successful lawyer in his final moments.
+It forced me to ask what I wanted, and convinced me to pursue my own interests to avoid regret.
+It lead me to quit my engineering job at 27 years old to sell beauty products.

 “Can it be that I have not lived as one ought?" suddenly came into his head.
 "But how not so, when I've done everything as it should be done?”

-3. Night Train to Lisbone by Pascal Mercier - This book is philosophy disguised as fiction.
-It's not the most well written (being quite preachy), but it played the role of "advice from an older friend" when I was craving it.
-It helped me consider things like regret, friendship, loneliness, silence, etc.
+3. Night Train to Lisbon by Pascal Mercier - This is philosophy disguised as fiction.
+It's not the most well-written (being quite preachy), but it played the role of "advice from an older friend" when I was craving it.
+It made me think about regret, friendship, loneliness, and silence.

 "Disappointment is considered bad.
 A thoughtless prejudice.
 How, if not through disappointment, should we discover what we have expected and hoped for?
 And where, if not in this discovery, should self-knowledge lie?"

-4. Ecclesiastes (in the Bible) - I read this book over and over again in my twenties.
-Ecclesiastes is considered one of the biblical books of wisdom (alongside Proverbs, Psalms, and Song of Soloman), and I was seeking wisdom.
-In a way, its teachings took the wind out of my sails—or, more positively, gave my ambitions a healthy dose of humility.
+4. Ecclesiastes (in the Bible) - I returned to this book throughout my twenties.
+Ecclesiastes is considered one of the biblical books of wisdom (alongside Proverbs, Psalms, and Song of Solomon), and I was seeking wisdom.
+It took the wind out of my sails, or, more positively, gave my ambitions some humility.

 "Then I considered all that my hands had done... and behold, all was vanity and a striving after wind, and there was nothing to be gained under the sun."

-5. Think and Grow Rich by Napolean Hill - I read this book the year I graduated UCLA.
-It shaped my approach at goal setting— I realized that defining, setting, executing, and iterating goals was a deliberate process.
+5. Think and Grow Rich by Napoleon Hill - I read this book the year I graduated UCLA.
+It shaped how I set goals— I realized that goal setting was a deliberate process: Define, set, execute, and iterate.
 I've tried not to stray far from it since.

 "The starting point of all achievement is DESIRE.
 Keep this constantly in mind.
 Weak desire brings weak results, just as a small fire makes a small amount of heat."

-6. How to Win Friends & Influence People by Dale Carnegie - I am not naturally a very socially saavy person.
-I had become a matter-of-fact, emotion-gated engineer who hadn't let herself completely understand the word empathy.
-This book helped me realize that genuinely caring what someone had to say was the answer to developing connections.
-It was so mind-altering that I attest there was a Sandra before she read this book, and a Sandra after she read this book.
+6. How to Win Friends & Influence People by Dale Carnegie - I am not naturally a very socially savvy person.
+I had become a matter-of-fact, emotionally closed-off engineer who hadn't let herself completely understand the word empathy.
+This book taught me that genuine interest in others builds connection.
+There was a Sandra before this book, and a different one after.

 "You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you."

-7. Born of This Land: My Story by Chung Ju Yung - This is the memoir of the South Korean entrepreneur who found Hyundai, a multi-conglomerate construction, automobile, and ship-making company.
+7. Born of This Land: My Story by Chung Ju Yung - This is the memoir of the South Korean entrepreneur who founded Hyundai, a conglomerate construction, automobile, and ship-making company.
 I read it at MIT in graduate school last year, at 29.
 Throughout this book is Mr. Yung's sense of purpose beyond himself— first helping his family, then helping transform his country, which at the time was poor and underdeveloped.
-I've been seeking a similar sense of duty in my entrepreneurial life ever since.
+I've been chasing that same sense of duty since.

 "Thinking that anything is possible is the first rule of a successful person.
 If you doubt yourself, then you will only be able to accomplish as much as your doubts let you.
 If you think you can’t do something then you won’t be able to do it."